capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 consequat quis sem!</mrk> <mrk mid="5" mtype="seg">Maecenas eget ligula dapibus, dictum purus vitae, sodales neque.</mrk></seg-source>
 ```

-As you can see in the example above, segments do not only end in full stop, but might end in other punctuation marking the end of a sentence (i.e. in English: interrogation, ellipsis, etc.).
+-->

-Also, there are cases where these punctuation symbols do not stand for the end of a sentence, such as in the case of abbreviations:
+Sometimes it is necessary or convenient to create more specific rules to meet the specific needs of the source content, which is relatively easy in SRX.
+For example, if it's necessary to split the text in some context that the default rules do not cover.
+Or there are cases where punctuation symbols do not stand for the end of a sentence, such as in the case of abbreviations:

 > <kbd>1</kbd>  NBC canceled Mr. Robinson, the freshman comedy series.

-To avoid segmenting after abbreviations and in other cases, the segmentation ruleset must include some exceptions (the SRX default rulesets already include the most frequent abbreviations in English, so no need to reinvent the wheel).
+To avoid segmenting after abbreviations and in other similar cases, exceptions are necessary that prevent or masks the general rule, although there again, luckily, default rulesets used by available tools already include the most frequent abbreviations.
 Without the appropriate exceptions for abbreviations, we would obtain the following incorrect segmentation:
-rather than

 > <kbd>1</kbd> NBC canceled Mr.\
 > <kbd>2</kbd> Robinson, the freshman comedy series.